 How to stay compliant

-If you use auto-save (partial submission) on your form, especially in Europe or anywhere GDPR applies, you should:
+If you use autosave response on your form, especially in Europe or anywhere GDPR applies, you should:

 Notify users clearly that their data will be saved during the process.